akanshagautam3751/Reddit-Flare-Detection/README.md

 # Reddit-Flare-Detection
 Reddit Flare Detection is a web application that predicts the flares of India subreddit.
-This application is deployed on Heroku Servers and here's the link for the same.
+This application is deployed on Heroku Servers and here's the link for the same: https://reddit-flare-detection.herokuapp.com/

 ## Directory Structure
 * requirements.txt : It contains all the required dependencies